States of Jersey Police

 This was some 130 years after the need for a full-time force was identified.
 A body of paid and uniformed town police was set up in Saint Helier in 1854, which became the nucleus of the Paid Police established to operate Island-wide in 1951 by the Paid Police Force (Jersey) Law.
 The Paid Police was renamed the States of Jersey Police in 1960.

-The States of Jersey Police are the only officers with Island-wide powers and provide a professional response to all serious crime in the Island.
+The States of Jersey Police are the only officers with Island-wide powers and provide a professional response to all serious crimes on the Island.
 Under a memorandum of understanding with the twelve parish forces the latter routinely handle minor matters and traffic control, but Centeniers remain the only officers able to bring charges.

 The fictional Bureau des Étrangers department of the States of Jersey Police featured in the British TV series Bergerac.

 History

 The States Police's origin dates to 1853 as a small group of uniformed officers.
 This was a combined police force and fire service, whose offices were within the St Helier Town Hall, as they only served the town.

 In the 1890s, this became more standardised as the St Helier Paid Police Force were established.
 They began to serve other parishes in the 1930s.

 The paid police remained a parish-run body until 1952, when the States of Jersey Police were established on 24 May with 64 officers.

 In 2013, plans to build a new headquarters building were approved.
 The new building which supersedes the old headquarters located in Rouge Bouillon, was opened on 7 March 2017, and sits on land which was occupied by a part of Green Street car park.